Communication and Media Management (Gabelli Graduate) (CMGB)

 Attributes: ABGS, MEMG.

-Examines the use of public relations strategies to replace or augment more traditional communications efforts.
-Agency publicists and company representatives discuss this trend.
-Case studies illustrate how techniques such as video press releases, expert spokespeople and inventive news pegs are used as part of an overall communications plan.
+This course examines the use of public relations strategies to replace or augment more traditional communications efforts.
+It will feature agency publicists and company representatives who will discuss this trend.
+This course will also include case studies that illustrate how techniques such as video press releases, expert spokespeople, and inventive news pegs are used as part of an overall communications plan.

 Attributes: MEMG, PMMA.